mixu/token/readme.md

 - Tokens are time-limited
 - Tokens can be associated with a set of data
 - Token expiry is lax, e.g. clients are warned well in advance of token expiry that they should renew their token
+- The verification hashes are cached

 ## API

 - token.generate([data], [opts]): Given a piece of data, generates a sha512 HMAC from the data and the current time (step) using a secret key
-- token.verify(data, hash, [opts]): Given a piece of data and a token, verifies that the HMAC matches.
+- token.verify(data, hash): Given a piece of data and a token, verifies that the HMAC matches.
+Returns a truthy value, either token.VALID or EXPIRING if the token is valid, or a falsy value, token.INVALID if the token is expired or invalid.

 ## Configuration